Interview with Dr. Terrell

 - Cognitive Assessment

 - Use of screeners such as the RBANS (neurocognitive).

 Infrequently, interns might be asked to consult on general medical floors.
 In addition to attending didactic training provided by the consortium, interns may have the opportunity to participate in various kinds of didactic training with the Ozark Center’s psychiatric residency program.

-On each Tuesday except the first Tuesday of the month interns participate in a Journal Club.
-It is attended by the inpatient psychologists, doctoral interns, the inpatient psychiatrists, psychiatric residents, and medical students.
-The interns, psychiatric residents, and medical students provide studies for the group to critique and distribute them several days before the meeting.
+On each Tuesday except the first Tuesday of the month interns have an opportunity to participate in a Journal Club.
+This is not mandatory; however, encouraged as an extra opportunity to learn through journal article review and peer processing of the article with psychiatrists, psychiatric residents, and medical students.
+These individuals provide studies for the group to critique and distribute them several days before the meeting.
 It is a good opportunity for interns to critique ongoing research studies.

 Interns at Ozark Center/Freeman health typically work a Monday – Friday schedule from 8:30 am to 5:00 or 5:30 pm (depending on if the intern takes a 30 minute or an hour lunch).
 No weekend work or on-call duty is required.
 About 90% of the intern’s time will be spent working on one of the three inpatient units, Stephens Unit 1, Stephens Unit 2, or Senior Serenity.
 Interns on Stephens Unit 1 and Unit 2 will switch Units on a monthly basis.
 The other 10% is outpatient, which begins in January and continues through the end of the internship year.
 A typical caseload is 4 to 5 outpatient adult clients, seen on one afternoon a week.
 Examples of what makes up each work day is provided below: